The $100+ million National Museum of Military Vehicles Opened August 7, 2020.

 Dan Starks is enjoying the ride: “It’s been exciting, absorbing and fun — and a great reason to get out of bed in the morning.”

-The $100 million, 140,000 square-foot National Museum of Military Vehicles, about eight miles southeast of Dubois, Wyo., along U.S. Highway 26, opens this summer.
+The $100 million, 140,000 square-foot National Museum of Military Vehicles, about eight miles southeast of Dubois, Wyo., along U.S. Highway 26, opened to the public in the fall of 2020.